agylardi/radial-responsive-menu/README.md

 **Notes**: *This is my first attemp to make a JQuery plugin.
 Any feedback will be much appreciated*

 ## Usage
-Download the package and link the JS file (`jquery.radialresponsivemenu.js`) and CSS file (`radial-responsive-menu.css`) in your HTML file.
+Download the package and link the JS file (jquery .js file and this plugin file: `jquery.radialresponsivemenu.js`) and CSS file (`radial-responsive-menu.css`) in your HTML.
 Also put *images* folder at the same directory with your HTML file.

 There are 3 menu levels available in the menu (class): `level-1`, `level-2`, `level-3`.